microsoft/nni/docs/PAIMode.md

     * Required key.
 Should be positive number based on your trial program's memory requirement
 * image
     * Required key.
 In pai mode, your trial program will be scheduled by OpenPAI to run in [Docker container](https://www.docker.com/).
 This key is used to specify the Docker image used to create the container in which your traill will run.
+    * We already build a docker image [nnimsra/nni](https://hub.docker.com/r/msranni/nni/) on [Docker Hub](https://hub.docker.com/).
+You can either use this image directly in your config file, or build your own image based on it.
 * dataDir
     * Optional key.
 It specifies the HDFS data direcotry for trial to download data.
 The format should be something like hdfs://{your HDFS host}:9000/{your data directory}
 * outputDir